 Applications must be accompanied by:

-- Two separate signed letters of reference: one from a community leaders and one from a teacher, instructor, or supervisor.
+- Two separate signed letters of reference: one from a community leader and one from a teacher, instructor, or supervisor

 Applicants must be enrolled in an accredited post-secondary institution in the field of business, business administration, science, law, engineering or computer studies.